 Replacing your ‘roos once a year, as recommended, seems a little excessive.
 But get this: A Good Housekeeping Institute report found that even clean knickers can contain up to 10,000 living bacteria.
 AND!
 The average pair of underwear will also contain traces of poop.

-Unless you’re rocking a TUSHY bidet to help wash away excess bacteria, your undies can quickly become a HAZMAT situation if not replaced every year.
+Unless you’re rocking a TUSHY affordable bidet to help wash away excess bacteria, your undies can quickly become a HAZMAT situation if not replaced every year.

 How to wash your underwear